SwuduSusuwu/SusuLib/posts/VirusAnalysis.md

 } Cns;

 #ifdef USE_HSOM_CNS
-typedef class HsomCns : Cns {
+typedef class HsomCns : public Cns {
 /* Work-in-progress (`ClassCns.cxx` for more information): `HSOM` is simple Python-based CNS from https://github.com/CarsonScott/HSOM
  * Examples of howto setup `HSOM` as artificial CNS; https://github.com/CarsonScott/HSOM/tree/master/examples
  * [ https://stackoverflow.com/questions/3286448/calling-a-python-method-from-c-c-and-extracting-its-return-value ] suggests various syntaxes to use for this, with unanswered comments such as "Does this support classes?"